gregorl82/React_ChatBot_Project/README.md

 <h1>Memory Keeper ChatBot Application</h1>
 <p>A prototype application for elderly people to store important information, built with ReactJS, Dialogflow and Firebase.</p>
 <h2>Brief</h2>
-<p>According to the latest statistics from the charity AgeUK, 3.6 million older people in the UK live alone, of whom over
+<p>According to the latest statistics from the charity Age UK 3.6 million older people in the UK live alone, of whom over
 2 million are over the age of 75.
-Thanks to advances in healthcare, people are living longer but this has put an increased on social care.
-Technology, in particular AI assistance, could be invaluable in helping elderly people stay independent for longer.</p>
+Thanks to advances in healthcare, people are living longer but this has put an increased strain on social care services.
+Technology, in particular AI assistance, could be an invaluable tool in supporting the lives of elderly people and help them to stay independent for longer.</p>
-<p>The task is to create an application for elderly people to record important information, to help support their day-to-day living.</p>
+<p>The aim of this project was to create an application for elderly people to record important information, to help support their day-to-day living.</p>
 <h2>MVP</h2>
 <p>A user should be able to:</p>
 <ul>